chiragjindal/wish_pe/README.md

 ### Judging Criteria Alignment

 #### **Remarkability**
-Wish Pe is a standout app that blends AI-driven wishlist management with a user-friendly, Spotify-like interface.
+WishPe is a standout app that blends AI-driven wishlist management with a user-friendly interface.
 Its use of Gemini AI for personalized recommendations, smart insights, and innovative wish creation methods sets it apart from conventional wishlist tools.

 #### **Creativity**
 The app excels in creativity with features like AI-powered wish creation from URLs and images, the "Wishlist Storyteller" for engaging narratives, and a UI inspired by music streaming services, offering a fresh and intuitive user experience.

 #### **Usefulness**
-Wish Pe simplifies wishlist management while adding value through AI-generated suggestions, user insights, and review summaries.
+WishPe simplifies wishlist management while adding value through AI-generated suggestions, user insights, and review summaries.
 The global search and library features make it easy to find, organize, and manage all your lists and wishes in one place.

 #### **Impactfulness**
-Leveraging advanced AI, Wish Pe enhances the shopping experience with personalized recommendations and insights.
+Leveraging advanced AI, WishPe enhances the shopping experience with personalized recommendations and insights.
 Its social features, like following and engaging with users, providers, and lists, create a community-driven platform that is both impactful and engaging.

 ## Dependencies
 <details>